Hosamov/exclusions-db/README.md

 - Setup basic password reset route and template (currently inactive... brainstorming how to tackle this one)

+## 12/28/2023
+- Adjusted wording (improve UI) in email notification for a new exclusion being added
+- ✔ Found and fixed bug: Mobile menu was not displaying text, except last li (logout)
+  - mobile.css - .fas-icon-light

 ## PLANNED CHANGES/FEATURES:
 - Include list of RCWs/Policy points to choose from during exclusion creation process.
 - Add sort by expiring soon.